casoon/dragonfly-docs/docs/core/reset.md

 | :focus-visible | ✓ | ✓ | ✓ | ✓ | Nein |
 | Scrollbar-Styling | ✓ | Teilweise | ✓ | ✓ | Nein |

-## Integration mit anderen Systemen
+## Integration with anderen Systemen

-Das Reset-System bildet die Grundlage für alle anderen Casoon UI Library-Components und -Systeme.
-Es wird automatisch von folgenden Systemen verwendet:
+the Reset-system bildet the Base for all anderen Casoon UI Library-Components and -Systeme. it wird automatisch from folgenden Systemen verwendet:

-- Color System
+- Color system
-- Typography System
+- Typography system
-- Layout System
+- layout system
-- Component System
+- Component system

 ## Zusammenfassung

-Das Reset-System der Casoon UI Library bietet eine solide Grundlage für die Entwicklung konsistenter Benutzeroberflächen.
-Es beseitigt Browser-Inkonsistenzen und schafft eine neutrale Basis für die Implementierung Ihres eigenen Designs.
-Durch die Usage moderner CSS-Praktiken und die Berücksichtigung von Accessibility stellt es sicher, dass Ihre Anwendungen auf verschiedenen Plattformen konsistent und zugänglich sind.
+the Reset-system the Casoon UI Library bietet a solide Base for the Entwicklung konsistenter user interfaces. it beseitigt Browser-Inkonsistenzen and schafft a neutrale Base for the Implementation Ihres eigenen designs. through the Usage moderner CSS-Praktiken and the Berucksichtigung from Accessibility stellt it sicher, that Ihre Anwendungen on verschiedenen Plattformen konsistent and zuganglich sind.